asujaykk/Stereo_Camera_Actuator/README.md

  * Open this code in arduino IDE.
  * Compile and upload the code in to your arduino board.
- * After sussefull upload you can see, the servos start rotating...:)
+ * After sussefull upload, you can see the servo motors start rotating...:)

- ## System initialization and command format.
+ ## SCA initialization and command format.
-  * The system will take few seconds to initialize after power up.
+  * The SCA module will take few seconds to initialize after power up.
-  * After successfull initialization, the system send a message "SCA ready" to the host machine through UART.
+  * After successfull initialization, the module send the message "SCA ready" to the host machine over UART.
-  * This 'ready' message can be used by host system program to identify the status of SCA module.
+  * This 'SCA ready' message can be used by host system/program to identify the status of SCA module.
   * If this message is not recieved, then it is clear that there is some issue with your SCA module!
-  * User can start sending commands to the system after successfull initialization.
+  * User can start sending commands to the SCA module after successfull initialization.
-  * The command for controlling the servo angle is recieved via the serial port  (UART).
-And the data frame should be in the following string format.
+  * The command for controlling the SCA module should be in the following string format.

        *#x1,y1,x2,y2,speed**